A Tenth Revolution Group Company

 How is the skills gap impacting businesses’ strategic objectives?

-A third (33%) of hiring managers expressed concern about the impact of the skills gap on their organization’s performance.
+Almost two-fifths (38%, up slightly from 33% in our previous study) of hiring managers express concern about the impact of the skills gap on their organization’s performance.

 How are organizations looking to address the skills gap?